batiste/sprite.js/README.rst

 ===========

 This framework is there to help you creates animations and games using sprites in an efficient way.
+The goal is to have common framework for Desktop and mobile browsers.

+sprite.js is has been tested on Chromium, Firefox, Android emulator and Opera.

 For an example of the what the framework offers, have a look at test_sprites.html.